Last updated on September 23rd, 2022 at 06:58 am

 I will think about the number of times I was close to giving up on blogging but stuck it out.

-Then you have the days where you’re sitting with your computer thinking how much more you have to get done.
+Then you have the days when you’re sitting with your computer thinking how much more you have to get done.
 Thinking about your blog journey sounds absolutely painful.

 Those types of days usually come more often than good days, to be honest.